Explore Courses

 • Security – ensuring unauthorized access to the system

 • Data Retention - how long should the data be retained in the system for reference?
-This could be regulation from the government/country.
+This could be a regulation from the government/country.

 • Usability – easy access for the customer/user while using the system